ClaudiuHKS/AMXXCSTeamBalancerByFragsCSDM/README.md

 team_balancer_auto 1 // If the enemy team is better or equal (better or equal scoring [frags]) we send to them a player with low frags to perform the balance or a player with high frags otherwise

 team_balancer_sorting 1 // Only works if 'team_balancer_auto' is on.
 If 'team_balancer_sorting' is on, players/ bots will be balanced depending on their score (frags).
 For example, the second or the third {... and so on ...} best player may also be considered for transfer

+team_balancer_respawn 1 // Recommended in CSDM mods but not limited to.
+Respawn players once transferred

+team_balancer_respawn_type 1 // If 1, players are respawned by 'csdm_respawn' (CSDM) function if that function exists in your game server.
+Will be respawned by 'spawn' (FUN) or 'dllfunc' (FAKEMETA) if these modules are present otherwise.
+If none above exist, only if the player is dead when transferred, 'cs_user_spawn' (CSTRIKE) function will be used.
+If 0, CSDM available or not, 'spawn', 'dllfunc' or 'cs_user_spawn' will be used to perform the respawn (this may be good if you want them respawned T/ CT side but you are using CSDM custom spawn points)

+team_balancer_respawn_delay 0.25 // Seconds delay between the player respawn moment and the announcements and screen fade (float)